General Pierre ThouvenotArtillery officer who fled the Revolution with General Dumouriez and is best known for his defense of Bayonne in 1814

 Arc de Triomphe: THOUVENOT on the south pillar

 The son of a master carpenter, Pierre Thouvenot began his career as a geographical engineer in 1774, but then five years later he decided to join the artillery and he attended the artillery school of La Fère.
 In 1780 he became a sous-lieutenant and traveled to Guadeloupe where he would remain for a number of years.
 A promotion to lieutenant followed in 1783 and then in 1788 he was promoted to capitaine.
-In 1791 Thouvenot was honored as a Knight of Saint Louis and then in 1792 he became director of the foundry at Indret.
-Later that year he became a lieutenant colonel and director of the foundry at Malines, and then in December he was named commander of the Belgian artillery at Brussels.
-In February of 1793 Thouvenot became chief of staff to General Dumouriez, and two months later when Dumouriez fled France, Thouvenot fled with him.
+In 1791 Thouvenot was honored as a Knight of Saint Louis and then in August of 1792 he became director of the foundry at Indret.
+That November he was promoted to lieutenant colonel and appointed director of the foundry at Malines.
+In December Thouvenot was named commander of the Belgian artillery at Brussels.
+In February of 1793 he became chief of staff to General Dumouriez, and two months later when Dumouriez fled France, Thouvenot fled with him.

 Thouvenot ended up at the Duchy of Brunswick in 1794 and remained there for the next five years.
 After Napoleon Bonaparte as First Consul granted amnesty to the French émigrés who had fled during the Revolution, Thouvenot took the opportunity to return to France.
 In October of 1801 he was appointed a chef de brigade and given a position in the army sent to Saint-Domingue.
 While serving in Saint-Domingue Thouvenot fulfilled a variety of positions including chief of staff and taking command of the artillery.
 He received a promotion to général de brigade in late 1802.
 In 1803 Thouvenot began to have doubts about the expedition to Saint-Domingue and in particular Rochambeau's leadership.
 He worked in secret on a plan with General Clauzel to get Rochambeau removed from power and deported from the island, but in September Rochambeau learned of the plot before it was carried out.1.
 Thouvenot was confined aboard a ship and then deported to Cuba and afterwards he made his way to France.